Recognizing a Concussion: Does a person need to be “knocked out” to get a concussion?

 But being knocked out is NOT a requirement.
 In fact, 90% of concussions do not involve a loss of consciousness (being knocked out).

 As an example, you may have watched a boxing or MMA match being broadcast and the fight is stopped by the referee.
 The fight has been won by TKO or Technical Knock Out.
 If you watch the replay, you will likely notice a heavy blow to the head then you will notice the fighter's reactions are off or slow, he may seem dazed or confused, he may appear off balance or stumbling, or he’s not fighting back.
 These signs are very likely the result of a concussion.

 How do You Recognize a Concussion?

-Unfortunately, there currently isn’t a perfect way to test and diagnose a concussion.
+Recognizing a concussion is an important skill because unfortunately, there currently isn’t a perfect way to test and diagnose a concussion.
 Many researchers are looking for clear biomarkers using quick blood tests or brain scanning equipment used on site, but such tests have yet to be cleared for standard practice.

 But it's important to identify the person that may have suffered a concussion.

 This allows you to pull them from play to prevent further injury.